materiaraiding/materiaraiding-old/_ultimate/fru.md

 In the case that the mirrors spawn: **RED, BLUE, RED**, the melees will move to the first red mirror clockwise of their position.
 The ranged players will also rotate to the first red mirror clockwise.

 All players but specifically the DPS players should be careful with their proteans here.
-In some patterns it's possible to be 90 degrees from the other red mirror, meaning that the DPS should squeeze closer to the Support player furthest away from the other mirror to ensure no clipping occurs.
+In some patterns it's possible to be 90 degrees from the other red mirror, meaning that the DPS should squeeze closer to the Support player the furthest away from the other mirror to ensure no clipping occurs.

 After this mechanic resolves the mirrors will despawn and Shiva will cast **Banish III**, forming a halo on her head.